-- 2. Connect the oscilloscope and Function Generator as before.
-Set the Function Generator to produce a 10 Hz, 5 $V{p\,p}$ output.
+- 1. Build the circuit shown in Figure 9. - 2.
+Connect the oscilloscope and Function Generator as before.
+Set the Function Generator to produce a 10 Hz, 5 V{PP} output.
 Note that the oscilloscope's autoscale feature may not work for low frequencies such as this. - 3.
 Slowly scan the output frequency of the function generator while monitoring the output of the circuit on the oscilloscope (CH2).
 Determine the notch frequency of your filter.
 (60 Hz is the nominal frequency, but it is unlikely that your circuit will have its minimum output at exactly 60 Hz.
 Various versions that we have built operated with notch frequencies from 49 Hz to 78 Hz!) - 4.
-Measure $\dot{V}{\rm in,PP}$ and $V{\rm out,PP}$ at the frequencies listed in Data Table 5.
-You should modify the listed frequencies in the 40 Hz to 150 Hz range to get a good plot of the notch that your filter provides.
-Record your measurements in Data Table 5.
-You should determine appropriate frequencies to test in the mid-range depending on the notch frequency of your filter.
-The higher resolution of data points near the notch will give a better insight into the performance of the notch filter. - 5.
+Measure $V{\text{in,PP}}$ and $V{\text{out,PP}}$ at the frequencies listed in Data Table 5.
+You should modify the listed frequencies in the 40 Hz to 80 Hz range to get a good plot of the notch that your filter provides.
+Record your measurements in Data Table 5. - 5.
 After determining the actual notch frequency of your circuit you will test its ability to remove "hum" from a circuit.
-The H-P Function Generators have been preprogrammed with some signals similar to those shown in figure 9.
+The H-P Function Generators have been preprogrammed with some signals similar to those shown in Figure 8.
 Determine the output of your notch filter for each of the following waveforms (see Table 1) from the arbitrary waveform menu of the Function Generator.
-Detailed instructions on how to select one of these waveforms on the function generator are given below.
-Print the oscilloscope display which shows the input and output of your filter circuit for the ONE hum that the filter works best on.
+Detailed instructions on how to select one of these waveforms on the function generator are given in Table 2.